UK's Prince Andrew steps up denial of underage sex

 The woman's father, Sky Roberts, was quoted by the Daily Mail as saying that his daughter had been introduced to the Queen while visiting London with Epstein.

-On Saturday, some British newspapers published an old photograph of Prince Andrew holding the waist of the woman, then aged 17.
+On Saturday, some British newspapers published an old photograph of Prince Andrew holding the waist of Roberts, then aged 17.
 The age of consent is 16 in Britain, but it is 18 in much of the United States.

 People making a criminal complaint of rape in England have a legal right to anonymity unless they choose to waive it.